 Q: Will I need to tie a credit card to a Ventra Card like with Chicago Card Plus requires now?

-A: No—not at all.
+A: Not at all.
 You can use cash to buy and put value on a Ventra Card at any Ventra vending machine or from what'll be thousands of retailers around town.
 Even more, you can put transit value for pay-as-you-go use and unlimited ride passes on the very same card.
 Once you have the card, you'll be able to do everything you do with cash today—and a lot more.

 Q: What if I don't have a Ventra Card when I get to the train station.
 Will I be forced to buy a $3, disposable Ventra Ticket if I just need one ride?